Covering a graph with independent walks: Preliminaries

 \begin{theorem}[Generalised Second Ray-Knight Isomorphism theorem, \cite{isomorphismthm}] Let $G=(V,E)$ be a finite connected graph with weights $(w(e))_{e\in E}$ assigned to the edges and let $z\in V$ be a distinguished vertex of $G$.
 Let $X$ be a continuous time weighted random walk on $G$ starting from $z$.
 For every $t>0$ we set

 Let $\eta$ be a GFF on $G$ with boundary $z$ independent of $X$.
 Then

 \end{theorem}

-\begin{theorem}[\cite{DingLeePeres}, Theorem~1.9] Let $G=(V,E)$ be a finite connected graph endowed with weights $(w(e))_{e\in E}$.
+\begin{theorem}[\cite{DingLeePeres}, Theorem~1.9] There exist universal positive constants $c_1$ and $c_2$ so that the following holds.
+Let $G=(V,E)$ be a finite connected graph endowed with weights $(w(e))_{e\in E}$.
 Let $X$ be a discrete or continuous weighted walk on $G$ and let $\taucov$ be its cover time.
 Let $\eta$ be a GFF on~$G$ with boundary $z\in V$.
 Then

 where $\mathcal{C}(G)=\sum_v w(v)$. \end{theorem}

 \begin{remark} \rm{ We note that Alex Zhai in~\cite{Zhai} sharpened the above result by obtaining exponential concentration bounds for the cover time of general graphs in terms of the expectation of the maximum of the GFF.
 His bounds are sharp for sequences of graphs with $\max_{x,y}\estart{\tau_y}{x} = o(\tcov)$. } \end{remark}